MVPatM/RayData_Augmentation/RayClusterConfig/Readme.md

-This is the ray configuration file
+This is the ray configuration file running in aws environment.

 If you want to start ray cluster, ray up config.yaml